Primary School Workshops

 Artist in Schools project,

-Native Irish Wildflowers & Trees Through Stories & Myths are a series of creative workshops that give children an opportunity to explore and learn about Ireland's wild native plants through a variety of artistic media in a fun, exciting, and innovative way.
+Native Irish Wildflowers & Trees Through the Arts are a series of creative workshops that give children an opportunity to explore and learn about Ireland's wild native plants through a variety of artistic media in a fun, exciting, and innovative way.

 The workshops include storytelling, drawing, film, music, making herbal oils and infusions, and other fun activities that help foster creativity and imagination, while teaching children about Ireland’s biodiversity.